atoscerebro/eviden-petshop/infra/README.md

 - Output should be added for ease of access to deployment info
 - Versioning to make it compatible with previous deployments
 - Use a Service Principal or Managed Idenity to connect to Azure
+- Container app needs Azure Pipeline setup in order to build and push images to the registry

 ### For local development
 open a ssh tunnel through bastion host